VegePizza/VegePizza/README.md

 ## 🎓 University of Auckland
 - Master of IT
 ## 🎓Auckland University of Technology
-- BCIS Software Development and Cybersecurity
+- BCIS Software Development and Networks

 ## 🌱 I'm currently working as:
 - Security Consultant / Penetration Tester / SOC Analyst.